Where to find the best afternoon tea with kids in London (2024)

 Cost: £39 per person (the tea is suitable for kids aged 10+ years)

-best kids afternoon tea in London
+afternoon tea with kids in London

 The Pret-A-Portea at The Berkeley.
 Photo Credit: The Berkeley

-Prêt-à-Portea at The Berkeley
+Prêt-à-Portea at The Berkeley **currently closed**

-best kids afternoon tea in London
+afternoon tea with kids in London

 Afternoon Tea at the Savoy Hotel.
 Photo Credit: The Savoy Hotel